kwarodom/bemoss_gui/README.md

 - Go to Advanced Setting

 ### Installation Detection
-If BEMOSS is not installed, click any of these three buttons will prompt with BEMOSS installation request.
+If BEMOSS&trade; is not installed, click any of these three buttons will prompt with BEMOSS&trade; installation request.
 Click OK to install BEMOSS.<br>
 <img src="demo_pics/BEMOSS_Install.JPG" alt="install prompt" height="400px" align="center">

 ### Tab1: Setting
 <img src="demo_pics/BEMOSS_Settings_File.JPG" alt="setting" height="400px">

-Setting tab is mainly designed for selecting devices to be discovered before BEMOSS starts running.<br>
+Setting tab is mainly designed for selecting devices to be discovered before BEMOSS&trade; starts running.<br>
 - Get Data: When press this button, what is currently on settings.py will be showed on UI;
 - Submit: After changes have been made, click submit will change the content of settings.py.